hacdias/hacdias.com/content/posts/2024/05/31/recently/index.md

 ---
-title: "Recently in May '24"
+title: Recently in May '24
 date: 2024-05-31T15:02:01+02:00
 categories:
   - articles
 tags:
   - now
 ---

 May is coming to an end.
 Not that much happened this month, but it was still minimally eventful.
 I made a few updates to this website, there's some life-related changes and updates regarding my gym journey.
 Let's dive into it!